fastapi-users/fastapi-users/docs/configuration/authentication/strategies/jwt.md

     To allow strategies to be instantiated dynamically with other dependencies, they have to be provided as a callable to the authentication backend.

     For `JWTStrategy`, since it doesn't require dependencies, it can be as simple as the function above.

+## Logout

+On logout, this strategy **won't do anything**.
+Indeed, a JWT can't be invalidated on the server-side: it's valid until it expires.